PAQSGui/AstroGUI/ideas.md

 Ideas:
-color the graphs according to their colors #Possibly requires creating own plot function, likely not hard scale the graphs correctly #More manageable scale, but ideally it should be relative to window size or smth order the graphs in correct wavelength #done divide the visible spectrum into 3 parts and equally between the 3 graphs #should they overlap?
+scale the graphs correctly #More manageable scale, but ideally it should be relative to window size or smth divide the visible spectrum into 3 parts and equally between the 3 graphs #should they overlap?

 Make plot update when changing to next file